weihsiu/secs/README.md

 `beforeRender()` and `afterRender()` are also called on every animation frame.
 Both are called after `tick()` and sandwich calls to `renderEntity()` in between.
 Things that require rendering on every frame, like erasing the background, are done in `beforeRender()`.

-`renderEntity()` is called once for each entity in the system on every frame.
-The `entity` parameter is the entity that's rendering and the `components` parameter has methods to query components of that entity.
+`renderEntity()` is called once for each entity having the status specified in the generic parameter of `Secs` in the system on every frame.
+The `entity` parameter is the entity that's rendering, `status` is its status, the `components` parameter has methods to query components of that entity and the `previousComponents` parameter can be used to access components of the previous frame cycle.

 ```scala
 trait Components: